-Launching your company’s web presence into new markets can be a daunting and difficult task.
-Regulations and logistics aside, your website must be able to gain market share in new territories while avoiding unintended consequences to your existing site in the process.
+Launching your company’s web presence into new markets can be daunting.
+Regulations and logistics aside, your website should gain market share in new territories while avoiding unintended consequences to your existing site.

-Before you hit the go-button and celebrate, stop and consider your search engine optimization (SEO) efforts.
-If you take the following steps—preferably early on in the design phase of your multilingual website project—you’ll set yourself up for success.
+Before you launch, consider your search engine optimization (SEO) efforts early in the design phase of your multilingual website project.
+These best practices will set you up for success.

 Step 1: Research

-You’ve likely already performed extensive research to determine if your business is ready for a new target market.
-But have you done a competitive analysis of that market?
-While you may have great rankings in your current markets, achieving similar results in others can be more difficult—especially if competitors in those regions have been around for years and have a mature SEO strategy.
+You’ve likely already done a lot of research to determine if your business is ready for new target markets.
+But, have you done a competitive SEO analysis of that market?
+While you may have great rankings in your current markets, getting similar results in others can be more difficult.
+That’s especially true if competitors in those regions have been around for years and have a mature SEO strategy.

-It’s also important to remember that Google isn’t the only search engine used in the world.
-You’ll want to optimize for others like Yandex, which is used in Russia and Baidu, found in China.
+It’s also important to remember that Google isn’t the only search engine out there.
+You’ll want to optimize for the search engines that are most widely used in your target country.
+Take Yandex, which is used in Russia, or Baidu, which dominates in China.

 Step 2: Language Considerations

-When setting up your web presence for global expansion, focus on countries and languages you can support with localized and translated content.
-A non-localized website won’t rank well in search engines and will fail to meet user expectations.
+When setting up your web presence for global expansion, focus on markets where you can provide localized and translated web content.
+A non-localized website won’t rank well in search engines.
+It also won’t meet your website visitors’ expectations.

-Also, don’t forget that people speak multiple languages in many countries like Canada, for example, where you’ll find both English- and French-speaking audiences.
-Provide users the ability to easily switch between their desired region and language, but don’t force them to a specific language with redirections.
-Doing so could prevent them from accessing their desired language, as well as block search engine crawls from indexing your site.
+And, don’t forget that people speak multiple languages in many countries.
+In Canada, for example, you’ll find both English- and French-speaking end users.
+Let your website visitors easily switch between their desired region and language, and don’t force them to a specific language with redirections.
+If you do, that could keep them from accessing their desired language and could also block search engine crawls from indexing your site.

 Step 3: Architecture Options

-There are three ways to set up your website for international use.
+There are three ways to set up your website for an international market.

 - Example: yourcompany.com and yourcompany.de

-ccTLDs are great when you need a definitive separation of sites, as they provide clear geo-targeting for both users and search engines.
-However, this option is often the most expensive because it requires additional infrastructure and your domain name may already be registered in other countries.
-Furthermore, the authority and links that your website has generated over the years won’t pass over to your other ccTLDs.
-This means you’re essentially starting out from scratch for new websites.
+ccTLDs are great when you need a definitive separation of sites.
+They provide clear geo-targeting for both web visitors and search engines.
+But, this option is often the most expensive because it requires additional infrastructure and your domain name may already be registered in other countries.

 - Example: de.yourcompany.com and fr.yourcompany.com

-Like subdomains, subfolders are easy to set up, allowing you to geo-target in Search Console and require minimal maintenance because they use your existing website architecture.
-Also like subdomains, however, users may not trust clicking on an unfamiliar ccTLD.
+Like subdomains, subfolders are easy to set up, allowing you to geo-target in Search Console.
+They require minimal maintenance because they use your existing website architecture.
+Also like subdomains, but website visitors may not trust clicking on an unfamiliar ccTLD.
 That said, subfolders have become a popular choice for international SEO because all the links your business has built over the years stay intact.

-When choosing a route for your website’s architecture, remember that it’s important to consider what your competitors are doing and what works best for your company.
+When choosing a route for your website’s architecture, remember to consider what your competitors are doing and what works best for your company.

 Step 4: Platform Considerations

-One hurdle to a successful international SEO strategy can be the platform the website is hosted on.
-If it’s too difficult or expensive to implement the proper tags to be successful in new markets, it may be time to consider an alternative one.
+One hurdle to a successful international SEO strategy can be the platform that hosts your website.
+If it’s too difficult or expensive to implement the proper tags to be successful in new markets, it may be time to consider an alternative.

-If you’re starting from scratch or need to find a new content management system (CMS), check out Acclaro’s blog on How to Choose a Multilingual CMS.
-Be sure to research your options and consider the pros and cons to determine which platform will work best for your organization.
+If you’re starting from scratch or need to find a new content management system (CMS), check out our blog on How to Choose a Multilingual CMS.
+We recommend researching your options and considering the pros and cons to determine which platform will work best for your organization.

 Selling your products or services online?
-Make sure your eCommerce platform is also translation ready and tailored for different languages, currencies and seasonal trends.
+Choosing the right eCommerce platform can make a big difference in sales.
+In short, you’ll want to tailor your online sales platforms for different languages, currencies and seasonal trends.

 Step 5: Technical SEO Setup

-Hreflang tags help resolve duplicate content issues and ensure that users in each country are getting the version of your website that you want them to get.
+Hreflang tags help resolve duplicate content issues and ensure that website visitors in each country are getting the version of your website that you want them to see.
 These helpful tags go inside the <head> section of your website and should annotate all versions of the page that are similar.
 Be sure to include the code on all multilingual versions of the page.

 Example Code: (For https://www.yoursite.com/uk/page.html)